 Real-life cases must be included throughout the course.
 Provide examples, illustrations and success stories (and also negative ones) that support your content.
 Using testimonials or showing a problem that reminds participants about why they should care is a great way to start.
 For deeper learning, have learners involved in Real-Life Scenarios.
 Afterwards, ask students to use their new skills to solve the problem.

 Step 5: Simplify the course navigation

 Having a clear navigation where learners intuitively know where they are and where they should go is key.
 Include instructions and buttons to facilitate these navigation journey.

 Step 6: Support

-One of the most important key motivational factors in eLearning is to provide the students with material to use once the course is over.
-Help learners review and reengage by directing them to a shared practice community where they can comment on what the course taught or providing handy cheat sheets to refer to as they apply new information and techniques to daily tasks.
+One of the most important motivational factors in eLearning is to provide students with material to use once the course is over.
+Help learners review and reengage by directing them to an online community where they can comment on what the course taught or by providing handy cheat sheets to refer to as they apply new information at work.